sentenial/instant-payments-swagger/README.md

 The specification can then be used by documentation generation tools to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

 #### API Docs
-Out API specification is available at the following link.
+Our API specification is available at the following link.
 [Click here for the API documentation](https://sentenial.github.io/instant-payments-swagger/docs/redoc.html).

 ### Client Code Generation
 The swagger codegen project, allows generation of API client libraries (SDK generation), server stubs and documentation automatically given an OpenAPI Spec.